-• Post "hand-washing " and "cover y our cough" signs --- -------------------- ---------------- ------------------

-- Doors to multi-stall restrooms should be able to be opened and closed without touching the handles, opening-devices, or powered door-operators with the hand, whenever possible - o If the door cannot be opened without touching the handle or door-operator with the hand, the business must ensure a trash-receptacle is placed by the door to ensure a paper towel can be readily disposed of when operating the door - The location and positioning of waste-receptacles should not interfere with Life Safety requirements (e.g. egress, evacuation, emergency equipment) or any reasonable accommodations provided under the Americans with Disabilities Act - Community drinking stations and water-fountains should not be available for use.
-Touchless water-filling stations may still be provided - Food should not be shared communally - Provide tissues for proper cough/sneeze etiquette and no-touch disposal bins - Establish a documented sanitation schedule and checklist, identifying surfaces/equipment to be sanitized, the agent to be used, and the frequency at which sanitation occurs - Routinely clean and disinfect all areas, such as offices, restrooms, locker and changing rooms, common areas, shared electronic equipment, machinery, tools, controls, etc. - Frequently clean all high-touch items, such as doorknobs, countertops, barriers, railings, handles, and other surfaces - Electronic devices (e.g. light-switches, circuit-breakers) should not be sanitized with a liquid agent - Consider covering switches/devices with a poly-covering that allows the user to manipulate the device without touching the switch, and change out the poly-covering frequently - Electronic devices must be sanitized only when disconnected from the power-source, and sanitized in accordance with the listing/labeling requirements - o Personal equipment, tools and phones should not be shared or, if shared, should be disinfected after each use - o Implement immediate cleaning and disinfecting of the workplace if a worker, client or visitor becomes ill with COVID-19

-Distancing and Occupancy Restrictions

-Effective 11/20, all in-person dining (indoor and outdoor) will be permitted through 12/18

-- Takeout will still be permitted - Dine-in service must cease at 10:00 p.m. - Outdoor dining has a maximum of 250 individuals - Customers must be seated in all areas of the business - Bar counters are closed to service - Businesses must limit number of customers and clients necessary to allow for the required social distancing and not exceed required percentage of occupancy where required - Number of customers at any one time is limited to the number for whom physical distancing of 6' can be maintained between tables - o A limit of two customers may be seated together at the counter for service at any one time - In a dining room, a party size limit of 10 customers may be seated together at any one time - Consider increasing the spacing between parties to more than 6 feet if tables accommodate more than 6 people
+• Establish a documented sanitation schedule and checklist, identifying surfaces/equipment to be sanitized, the agent to be used, and the frequency at which sanitation occurs Routinely clean and disinfect all areas, such as offices, restrooms, locker and changing rooms, common areas, shared electronic equipment, machinery, tools, controls, etc. Frequently clean all high-touch items, such as doorknobs, countertops, barriers, railings, handles, and other surfaces Electronic devices (e.g. light-switches, circuit-breakers) should not be sanitized with a liquid agent Consider covering switches/devices with a poly-covering that allows the user to manipulate the device without touching the switch, and change out the poly-covering frequently Electronic devices must be sanitized only when disconnected from the power-source, and sanitized in accordance with the listing/labeling requirements Personal equipment, tools and phones should not be shared or, if shared, should be disinfected after each use Implement immediate cleaning and disinfecting of the workplace if a worker, client or visitor becomes ill with COVID-19 Distancing and Effective January 11, indoor dining will be permitted at 50% capacity Occupancy Outdoor seating permitted at 50% capacity, with four customers to a table Restrictions • The number of customers at any one time is limited to the number for whom social distancing of 6 feet can be maintained between customers in different parties. • Dine-in service must cease at 10:00 p.m.
+Outdoor dining has a maximum of 100 individuals Customers must be seated in all areas of the business Bar counters are closed to service Businesses must limit number of customers and clients necessary to allow for the required social distancing and not exceed required percentage of occupancy where required • Number of customers at any one time is limited to the number for whom physical distancing of 6' can be maintained between tables A limit of two customers may be seated together at the counter for service at any one time In a dining room, a party size limit of 10 customers may be seated together at any one time Consider increasing the spacing between parties to more than 6 feet if tables accommodate more than 6 people In a bar area, a party size limit of 4 customers may be seated together at any one time • Check-out areas and other areas of congestion should be marked to provide for physical distancing of at least 6 feet, including floor markers for distance, lane lines and marking of adjacent areas where customers or clients may be waiting for business access • Space, configuration and flow of the establishment should be evaluated to allow for physical distancing of 6-feet by all workers and customers/clients • Do not allow guests to congregate in checkout and waiting areas, outside restrooms or in bars, maintain at a minimum 6' physical distancing Require appointments for services or reservations with call-ahead seating or online reservations to better space clients or customers and eliminate waiting • Stagger shifts and breaks; Extend work-hours and create additional shifts to reduce number of workers per shift